 |Visiting the Pub||Anytime|

-Getting around in Ireland is easy, it's a smal country with a wide variety of transport options.
-There's cars, buses, trains, boats and planes, however as it's so small you probably won't need to get on a plane ... imagine all that beautiful emerald countryside you'd miss, not to mention the craic!
+Getting around in Ireland is easy, it's a small country with a wide variety of transport options.
+There are cars, buses, trains, boats and planes; however as it's so small you probably won't need to get on a plane ... imagine all that beautiful emerald countryside you'd miss, not to mention the craic!

-Car hire the recommended way to get around (it's worthy to note that most lead-in hire cars are manual in Europe, you'll need to pay for an upgrade if you want to hire an automatic).
+Car hire is the recommended way to get around.
+It's worthy to note that most lead-in hire cars are manual in Europe, you'll need to pay for an upgrade if you want to hire an automatic.
 The narrow roads with sometimes hard to see shoulders makes driving in rural Ireland one for confident drivers.

 If you've had your fill of traditional Irish cuisine, western European standards are available everywhere and the international foodie scene is well represented in the major cities.

 If you've been bitten by the shopping bug, there will be plenty to tempt you around Ireland.

 In Dublin, Grafton Street is the country's foremost shopping street, and is a pedestrian-only zone line with dozens of retails and restaurants, along with Dublin's most distinguished department store, Brown Thomas.
 In Cork, head to St Patricks Street for the big-name stores, along with a number of locally-owned stores.
 Victoria Square occupies an eight-block site in central Belfast, and has four levels of shopping heaven.

 If you're after local wares to take home to family - or keep for yourself - look out for the following:

 • Jewellery - the Claddagh ring is a traditional ring that represents love, loyalty and friendship.
 Celtic-inspired pendants and rings are also popular.